THIS UNIT

 In this one-day lesson, students examine primary source excerpts from a newspaper, letters, and a government report to analyze the challenges facing Mexico in 1821, including specifically its weak position in Texas.

-Lesson Plan, Teacher Guide, Primary Sources Used Downloadable/editable versions of this lesson plan, including a step-by-step guide through the lesson.
-When applicable, a list of primary sources used in the lesson is also included.
-Slideshow This ready-to-use classroom slideshow contains the warm-up exercise, the daily objective, the “We will / I will” statements, and the essential question for the lesson.
-It guides the class through the assignment providing larger versions of images, visual representations of the directions, and supports for reading and answering questions including sentence stems for in-class responses.
-It concludes with the exit ticket.
-Warm-up and Exit Ticket In this printable warm-up / bell-ringer activity, students will read an excerpt from a San Antonio newspaper in 1813 to draw conclusions and make inferences about life in San Antonio during the War for Mexican Independence.
-In this exit ticket, students will choose from three possible options that the Spanish government could make regarding how to address the challenges posed by Texas’ weak position in the country.
-Students justify their answer by explaining why Spain might make that choice.
-The Warm-up and Exit Ticket document includes two warm-ups on the front of the page and two exit tickets on the back of the page.
-This formatting reduces the number of copies needed, as teachers will cut each printed page in half.
-Each student will receive a half-page with the warm-up on the front and the exit Grade Level Work In this printable assignment, students will read primary source passages that have been divided into individual segments and answer 1 – 3 short, constructed response and multiple-choice questions about the excerpts.
-Foundation Work In this printable assignment, students will read primary source passes that have been divided into individual segments and present significant information in bold lettering.
-Students answer 1- 3 multiple-choice questions or short, constructed response questions with sentence stems and answer options provided.
-Advanced Work In this printable assignment, students will read longer primary source passages and answer 2 – 5 short, constructed response questions for each excerpt.
+Governor Antonio Martínez Tejanos San Antonio Economic hardship Strengthen Mexico’s position in Texas Territorial claims to Texas War for Mexican Independence Formation of the Mexican government Lesson Plan, Teacher Guide, Primary Sources Used Downloadable/editable versions lesson plan, including step-by-step guide lesson.
+When applicable, list primary sources used lesson also included.
+Slideshow This ready-to-use classroom slideshow contains warm-up exercise, daily objective, "We will / I will" statements, essential question lesson.
+It guides class assignment providing larger versions images, visual representations directions, supports reading answering questions including sentence stems in-class responses.
+It concludes exit ticket.
+Warm-up Exit Ticket In printable warm-up / bell-ringer activity, students will read excerpt San Antonio newspaper 1813 draw conclusions make inferences life San Antonio War Mexican Independence.
+In exit ticket, students will choose three possible options Spanish government make regarding address challenges posed Texas’ weak position country.
+Students justify answer explaining Spain might make choice.
+The Warm-up Exit Ticket document includes two warm-ups front page two exit tickets back page.
+This formatting reduces number copies needed, teachers will cut printed page half.
+Each student will receive half-page warm-up front exit ticket back.
+Grade Level Work In printable assignment, students will read primary source passages divided individual segments answer 1 – 3 short, constructed response multiple-choice questions excerpts.
+Foundation Work In printable assignment, students will read primary source passes divided individual segments present significant information bold lettering.
+Students answer 1- 3 multiple-choice questions short, constructed response questions sentence stems answer options provided.
+Advanced Work In printable assignment, students will read longer primary source passages answer 2 – 5 short, constructed response questions excerpt.

 Unit Plan # 9 45-60 min keywrd people ethnic groups hispanics tejanos 71A 720A 720B 720D 720E 723B